gsudre/lab_notes/180-iterative_zero_filtering.md

 # TODO
- * Check PRS results
- * Check WG results
- * Replot leading genes in main pathways
- * Check ACC and Caudate overlap (maybe overlap of ranked lists?)
  * Interpret each gene result
+ * Add DTU results
+ * Check back that article with DTE, DGE, DTU triangle
+ * Understand what stageR is doing
+ * Understand IHW